ngrande/free_will_theorem/Free-Will-Theorem.md

 This spin component when squared can be described with a set of three 1s and 0s; whereas it will _always_ have two 1s and one 0, thus it is always a permutation of (1,1,0) (i.e. (1,0,1) or (0,1,1)).

-_this part needs some more explanation - i don’t understand where this 101 rule comes from_
+_this part needs some more explanation - i don’t understand where this 101 rule comes from and is it really required for my explanation here? needs to be explained why it is no matter which axis gets measured later_

 The spin of the particle is not determined until we actually measure it; this can be explained with the __Stern-Gerlach experiment__ ([Medium](https://medium.com/@notaredpanda/the-essence-of-quantum-mechanics-part-1-measurement-and-spin-cec98216c8)).
 Briefly explained: